-- Experience operating & maintaining a similar energy storage project to maximize performance, safety and longevity, including an energy storage device in the PJM market or a similar ISO/RTO market; and - Experience engaging relevant stakeholders and executing a Community Benefit Agreement (CBA) (or similar agreement).
+- Experience operating & maintaining a similar energy storage project to maximize performance, safety and longevity, including an energy storage device in the PJM market or a similar ISO/RTO market; and - Experience engaging relevant stakeholders and executing a CBA (or similar agreement).

 Applicants should describe past or current energy storage projects, or similar generation resources, that the Applicant and/or key member(s) have successfully developed and constructed.
 In such descriptions, Applicants should include names of the projects, location, project type and size, date of construction and permanent financing, key permitting processes, ISO/RTO market, revenue/offtake structure, and financing structure of the project as well as the operation, maintenance, and market participation of the energy storage device as applicable.
+Applicants should describe any failure to meet Commercial Operation Dates under other long-term contracts.
+Applicants shall provide a description of how the Project will avoid similar project delays and/or development issues.

 Applicants will be evaluated on the evidence and demonstration that the Applicant and/or key members of the Applicant's development team have successfully developed, constructed, and financed a similar energy storage project, or similar generation resource, including all phases of project development cycle and operation & maintenance described in the Submission Requirements.
-Applications that demonstrate an Applicant has extensive history and experience in successfully developing similar projects will be scored more highly.
+Applications that demonstrate the Applicant has extensive history and experience in successfully developing similar projects will be scored more highly.
 Applicants who demonstrate extensive expertise and competence in all aspects of developing, constructing, financing, operating, and maintaining an energy storage project will also be scored more highly.